idrismalekzad/DevOps-Delicious-/README.md

 # DevOps-Delicious
-How To Install Prometheus and Grafana In Your Windows or Linux System
+How To Install Prometheus and Grafana In Your Windows

-Windows :
 1- first of all be sure that you installed docker daemon in your system (in windows you can do it with installing Docker Desktop)

 2- after that you shold place the prometheus.yml and Grafana.ini in a specail place in your system